-Smart Works is volunteer-led charity, and the founders of the new regional centres will take on a Trustee role in the new organisation.
+Smart Works is a volunteer-led charity, and the founders of the new regional centres will take on a Trustee role in the new organisation.
 These roles do not receive any financial remuneration.

 We would still love to hear from you.
 If you believe you have the passion, skill and time to bring Smart Works to your home city, then we will always have the time to speak with you.
 Please do get in touch.

 “Bringing Smart Works to Manchester has been quite an experience.
 I’ve had to wear many different hats – from chief fundraiser, communications director, ambassador, to answering the phone, taking bookings, dressing clients and steaming clothes.
-It has been incredibly hard work, but also great fun made worthwhile through moments of pure inspiration and joy when we see our clients succeed.”LOUISE PARROTT-BATES, CHAIR, SMART WORKS GREATER MANCHESTER
+It has been incredibly hard work, but also great fun made worthwhile through moments of pure inspiration and joy when we see our clients succeed.”LOUISE PARROTT-BATES, FOUNDING CHAIR, SMART WORKS GREATER MANCHESTER